Primary Sources: Original Documents in Electronic Format

 History and Biography is a scholarly journal published quarterly by the Historical Society of Pennsylvania since 1877.
 Full text issues from 1907-2005 are publicly available.

 Resource Library, from the Traditional Fine Arts Organization, is a collection of online articles and essays dealing with American representational

 visual arts, including decorative arts.

-Magazine provides browsable/searchable tables of contents for issues from 1968-present.
+Magazine provides tables of contents for issues from 1968-present.

 William and Mary

-Quarterly, a journal devoted to early American history to 1820, published by the Omohundro Institute, provides tables of contents online from 1999-present and full text of book reviews.
+Quarterly, a journal devoted to early American history, published by the Omohundro Institute, provides tables of contents online for issues from 1945-present.
 Full text is available via (licensed) JSTOR.

 Portfolio: A Journal of American Material Culture

-provides some tables of contents and current issue online.
+provides tables of contents online.
 Full text is available via (licensed) JSTOR.

 return to top